hrgarber/board_game_gym/README.md

 - Jupyter notebooks for training the AI using both methods and visualizing the learning process
 - A command-line interface for playing against the trained AI
 - Hyperparameter tuning using grid search, random search, and Bayesian optimization
+- A basic web interface for playing the game

 ## Instructions